-Materials: blank piece of white cardstock, two brads, scissors, crayons, paralytic and mat on cardstock
+Materials: blank piece of white cardstock, 2 brads per student, scissors, crayons, paralytic and mat on cardstock

 Directions: Give each child a piece of cardstock.
 Students should color this as a background like they would imagine how it would look in the story.
 The students can then cut out the paralytic and his mat.
-Two brads should be inserted into the man and the background (at his feet) so that he can lay down and stand up.
+One brad should be inserted into the man and the background (at his feet) so that he can lay down and stand up.
 The second brad should go by his shoulder and should also go through the mat but not the background.
 This will make the mat appear to be put under his arm when he stands up.